Skip to content

 Three Data Protection Issues Arising From Personal Mobile Use in the Workplace in the UK

-Using personal mobile phones in the workplace has become commonplace.
-In the UK, most of the working population owns a smartphone, and many use this device to access work-related emails, files and applications.
-However, using personal mobiles in the workplace raises several data protection issues that your business needs to understand.
+Personal mobile phones in the workplace create real data protection risks for employers.
+When staff use their own devices to access work emails, files and applications, businesses lose direct control over how that data is stored and secured.
 This article will outline three key data protection issues arising from using personal mobiles in the workplace, so your company can take practical steps to protect its interests.

 1. Lack of Data Control